voxeet/comms-sdk-react-native/docs/classes/internal.CommandService.md

 ▸ **onMessageReceived**(`handler`): [`UnsubscribeFunction`](../modules/internal.md#unsubscribefunction)

-Adds a listener to events informing about received messages.
+Adds a listener to the event informing about new messages received.

 #### Parameters